Which is better. Seagate Expansion or Backup Plus. Are you turning this question over your mind?

 Seagate Expansion vs Backup Plus Security

-And Time Machine allows you to encrypt and add a password to your backup.
+Plus your Mac’s backup software, Time Machine allows you to encrypt and add a password to your backups.

 Image Credit: Certain images are reproduced by courtesy of Seagate Technologies.